The Sierpinski Carpet as a Final Coalgebra

-Again, the $m$'s are the ones which we fixed above, and the $x$'s belong to $X$.
-The first entry of this $p$-tuple, $((m_0, x_0'),(m_1 , x_1))$ belongs to $(m_0\times X) \times (m_{1} \times X)$, since these two are related by $\sim$.
-Analogous statements hold for all the other entries in our tuple (\ref{tuple}) The path corresponding to this is the one with the same notation as in (\ref{L9}).
+The path corresponding to this is the one with the same notation as in (\ref{L9}).
 Moreover, every path as in (\ref{L9}) comes from an element of our set $C^*$.
+Consider the function which takes an element of $C^*$ to the score of its corresponding path.

-Taking the score is a continuous function, and so we have a continuous function $C^* \to \reals$.
-Since $C^*$ is compact, this function indeed attains its minimum value at some point, just as we want. \end{proof}
+This function is continuous, so we have a continuous function $C^* \to \reals$.
+Since $C^*$ is compact, this function indeed attains its minimum value at some point, just as we want. \endproof